pytorch-fdn/foundation-programs/README.md

 Welcome to the PyTorch Foundation Programs repository!

 This repository serves as an index and entry point for community-driven programs supported by the PyTorch Foundation.
-Individual programs now live in their own dedicated repositories for improved organization and clarity.

 > 🔄 **Note:** The PyTorch Ambassador Program has moved to its own repository.
 This repo will serve as a directory for all current and future PyTorch Foundation programs.

 ## 📌 Programs Managed